 When you arrive at the Central station, the Damrak is the first main street you will come to.
 The Damrak connects the Amsterdam Central in the north with the Dam Square in the south.
 When walking or biking towards the south, take a look to your left.
 The ‘dancing’ canal houses will leave you amazed.
 “How are they even still standing?’’

 In the midst of the old centre of Amsterdam lies her biggest square.
 Which back in the days was used as a dam on the Amstel River, hence the reason for the city’s name.
 The Dam was also used to house a big market.
-In the present, it’s a hub for stores, warehouses and tramlines.
+Nowadays, it’s a hub for stores, warehouses and tramlines.